 Multi-Radio Dual Connectivity: Dual Connectivity between E-UTRA and NR nodes, or between two NR nodes.

 Ng-eNB: as defined in TS 38.300 [3].

+NR sidelink communication: AS functionality enabling at least V2X Communication as defined in TS 23.287 [xa], between two or more nearby UEs, using NR technology but not traversing any network node.

 PCell: SpCell of a master cell group.